getappmap/appmap-js/packages/scanner/doc/labels/security.authentication.md

   - missing-authentication
 ---

-Indicates that a function verifies the identity of the user in an RPC request.
+Verifies the identity of an application user.

 Returns `truthy` if the user identity is confirmed; otherwise `falsey`.